Jonathan Woollett-Light

 Firecracker supports snapshotting a VM; a VM can be saved and

-restored much faster than booting a new one and much faster than
+restored much faster than booting a new one and much faster than any

-configurability of this feature, this involved evaluating whether
+this feature, this involved evaluating whether a snapshot could be

-a snapshot could be safely restored on a given CPU considering its
+safely restored on a given CPU considering its specified features

-target.
-This involved analysis of the performance and security
+analysis of the performance and security effects of CPU features on

-effects of CPU features on both x86-64 and aarch64, and ensuring
+both x86-64 and aarch64, and ensuring we had an implementation that

-we had an implementation that aligned with the specifications.
+aligned with the specifications.

 Firecracker supports a feature called CPU templates that allows a